kedro-org/kedro/docs/source/logging/logging.md

 +  handlers: [rich, info_file_handler]
 ```

-By default it only tracks `INFO` level message, but it can be configured to capture any level of logs.
+By default it only tracks `INFO` level messages, but it can be configured to capture any level of logs.

 ## How to use plain console logging